 The opening size is the number one criteria for selecting screens because it impacts the separation quality of the screening process.
 However, when choosing the opening size, you must first know what specifications are for the final product, and that depends on whether you choose to use the screener for scalping, fines removal or grading:

-- Grading.
-In grading applications, also called sizing or classifying, the screener separates matter into distinct discharge streams via the use of multiple stacked screen decks.
+- Grading :- In grading applications, also called sizing or classifying, the screening machine separates matter into distinct discharge streams via the use of multiple stacked screen decks.
 Each stream has its own particle size distribution, and typically one or more of the discharge streams constitute the final product, which usually has a spec limiting the amount of oversize or fine particles.
 For grading applications, choosing the right screen opening size for a replacement screen is especially critical because any change in the opening size can affect not just one, but multiple final products.
-Different opening sizes will affect the particle size distributions of the final products, which in turn affect fines content, product yields and production rates.
-Therefore, it’s best to choose the screen opening size based on the results of screening tests conducted at the screener manufacturer’s laboratory.
+Different opening sizes will affect the particle size distributions of the final products, which in turn affect the fines content, product yields, and production rates.
+Therefore, it’s good to choose the screen opening size based on the results of screening tests conducted at the screener manufacturer’s laboratory.

 Choosing the Proper Wire Diameter

-Screener capacity, screen flexibility and screen durability are important considerations when determining which wire diameter is best for your screen:
+Screener capacity, screen flexibility, and screen durability are important considerations when determining which wire diameter is the best for your screen:

-- Screen durability.
-Despite the capacity and flexibility advantages of smaller diameter wire, there is a downside.
+- Screen durability :- Despite the capacity and flexibility advantages of smaller diameter wires, there is a downside.
 They are less durable, which translates into short service life in some applications that handle larger, heavier material loads or abrasive materials.
 In these situations, it might be more practical to select a large wire diameter screen, but if there are concerns about blinding problems, the best option might be a screen with a smaller wire diameter, although you’ll need to replace it more frequently.

 Choosing the Right Screen Attachment